RefresherTowel/docs/catalyst/advanced.md

 - Does **not** fire on-change callbacks.

-This makes it safe to use contexts for previews, AI evaluation, tooltips, and anything else where you want "what would this be *right now*?" without changing the underlying stat.
+This makes it safe to use contexts for previews, AI evaluation, tooltips, and anything else where you want “what would this be *right now*?” without changing the underlying stat.

-> **Note:** Providing a context to `GetValue()` forces it to skip its default optimisation of only recalculating the value when something has changed.
+> Please note: Providing a context to `GetValue()` forces it to skip its default optimisation of only recalculating the value when something has changed.
-> While this isn't something to stress over, it's something you should consider when using it and only provide a context when it is necessary.
-In other
+> While this isn't something to stress over, it's something you should consider when using it and only provide a context when it is necessary for the
-> words, don't default to providing a context unless the stat is going to have something applied to it that will require it.
+> situation.
 {: .note}

 ---